 The Green Value Chain

 Green initiatives have moved beyond compliance issues into a means of generating value.
 Learn how implementing green initiatives can raise productivity, enhance customer and supplier relations, support innovation and propel new growth in the emerging value creation model.
-Participants will also learn why complete transparency with highly connected consumers is a necessity and the “new normal” in the green value chain.
+Participants will also learn why complete transparency with highly connected consumers is a necessity in the green value chain.